ResponSySS/scripting-autodesk-revit-with-revitpythonshell/installing_revitpythonshell_for_autodesk_revit/files_and_locations.md

   * `%APPDATA%\RevitPythonShell2015`, with `%APPDATA%` being a system variable that normally points to the `AppData\Roaming` subfolder of your user directory.
   * note: you can enter `%APPDATA%\RevitPythonShell2015` in the Windows Explorer and you will be taken directly to the correct folder.
 You can even `cd` there on the command line!

 Also, it adds an addin manifest file to `%APPDATA%\Autodesk\Revit\2015` called `RevitPythonShell2015` that tells Revit to load the plugin on startup.
-You can read more about

 ## Contents of the Application Folder